github/explore/topics/defold/index.md

 url: https://defold.com/
 wikipedia_url: https://en.wikipedia.org/wiki/Defold
 ---
 Defold is a free and source-available game engine with a focus on high-performance.
-It uses Lua as a scripting language and allows to create games for desktop, mobile, web and console platforms.
+It uses Lua, a scripting language, and allows you to create games for desktop, mobile, web, and console platforms.